MicrosoftDocs/windows-insider/wip/at-home/feedback.md

 When the state changes, you and other Windows Insiders who have upvoted the feedback will receive a notification from the Feedback Hub about the change.

-## Submitting and tracking feedback on behalf of your organization
+## Submitting and tracking your organization's feedback

 You can track feedback submitted to the Feedback Hub by you and others in your organization.
 (AAD account registration is required.)
 Here’s how: